 J.D.
 1983, University of Miami School of Law

-The President of the Florida Bar to serve on the Florida Bar Commission on the Legal Needs of Children and the Special Committee on Child & Parent Representation.
-He has served on the Boards of Directors of Florida's Children First and the Florida Immigrant Advocacy Center, and the National Association of Counsel for Children (NACC) National Children's Law Office Project Advisory Board.
-He has also served on the Florida Bar Legal Needs of Children Committee, Juvenile Court Rules Committee, and the Public Interest Law Section Legal Needs of Children Committee.
+The President of the Florida Bar appointed Professor Perlmutter to serve on the Commission on the Legal Needs of Children and the Special Committee on Child & Parent Representation.
+He has served on the Boards of Directors of Florida's Children First and the Florida Immigrant Advocacy Center, and the National Association of Counsel for Children Children's Law Office Project Advisory Board.
+He has also served on the Florida Bar Legal Needs of Children Committee, Juvenile Court Rules Committee, and Public Interest Law Section Legal Needs of Children Committee.
 He is Florida Bar Board Certified in Juvenile Law.

 Professor Perlmutter has a B.A. from Bennington College, did graduate work in English and Comparative Literature at Brandeis University, and received his J.D. from University of Miami School of Law.